GoogleCloudPlatform/datacatalog-tag-engine/README.md

    - The variable `ENABLE_AUTH` is a boolean.
 When set to `True`, Tag Engine verifies that the end user is authorized to use `TAG_CREATOR_SA` prior to processing their tag requests.
 This is the recommended value. <br>

    - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
 These determine the names of the cloud task queues.
 You do not need to change them.
-If you change their name, you need to also change them in the `deploy/variables.tf`.<br><br>
+If you change their name, you need to also change them in the `deploy/variables.tf`.<br>

+   - Add `DB_NAME` if you want to use a firestore database with a name other than (default)<br><br>

 4. Set the Terraform variables: